 2. Preventive measures

-(2) Reduce the quenching temperature, reduce the residual stress after quenching.
+(2) Lower the quenching temperature to reduce residual stress after quenching.

-(3) The oil is quenched at 170 ℃ for air cooling (step quenching).
+(3) Quench the die in oil at 170°C and allow for air cooling (step quenching).

-The above measures can reduce the residual stress and deformation of the die after quenching.
+By following these steps, the residual stress and deformation of the die after quenching can be minimized.

 4. Influence of heat treatment on heating process